Verryx-02/Personal-Projects/README.md

 - 👀 I'm currently building (with Riccardo Gottardi) RAM-USB: a geo-distribuited Remotely Accessible Multi-User Backup Server.
 - 📫 You can contact me at francescoverrengia62442@gmail.com]

 P.S.
-I am Italian so my projects are in Italian.
-When I have time I will translate them into English so that they are understandable by everyone.
+I am Italian so, some of my projects are in Italian. (not RAM-USB) When I have time I will translate them into English so that they are understandable by everyone.
-For now I have translated one of my two projects.
+For now I have translated one of my projects.
 The images have writings in Italian because I am too lazy to regenerate the graphics.
 I prefer to use the time I have to study or do other projects.

 P.P.S.
 The idea of ​​using the air conditioner was mine, if you know what I'm talking about.